lukateg/strength-age/README.md

 -- decide if you want to go with with promise.all and pageSkeleton or with streaming and each component skeleton -- dashboard -> create new class -> cancel -> redirects to classes instead of dashboard -- make theme switch and not dropdown
+-- all errors in mutations should be handled with error is instance of an error display error message

 BUGS
 -- redirect after test creation still doesn't work properly(test with multiple lessons)